sassoftware/event-provenance-registry/docs/explanations/cdf-blog.md

-Event receivers are data structures stored within EPR that represent some kind of action (i.e. a build, running a test, packaging an artifact, deploying a binary, etc...).
-That have no dependencies and are classified by their name, type, and version.
+Event receivers are data structures stored within EPR that represent some kind of action (i.e. a build, running a test, packaging an artifact, deploying a binary, etc...) with no dependencies and are classified by their name, type, and version.
 You might name a receiver by the action it represents like `golang-build-complete`.
 Types might be things like `build.finished` or `artifact.packaged`.
 Receivers may have multiple [events](#events)